scientific-python/scientific-python.org/content/en/about/governance.md

 (Funding to community members is theirs to pursue and manage.)
 The purpose of the LT is to ensure smooth progress on the big-picture [roadmap]{{< relref "roadmap.md" >}}.
 Changes that impact the full project require analysis informed by long experience with both the project and the larger ecosystem.
-When the core developer community (including the LT members) fails to reach such a consensus in a reasonable timeframe, the LT is the entity that resolves the issue.
+When the core developer community (including the LT members) fail to reach such a consensus in a reasonable timeframe, the LT is the entity that resolves the issue.

 ### Other Teams